A time-dependent scattering approach to core-level spectroscopies: Abstract

 \section{Abstract}

-While new light sources allow for unprecedented resolution in experiments with X-rays, a theoretical understanding of the scattering cross-section lacks closure.
-In the particular case of strongly correlated electron systems, numerical techniques are quite limited, since conventional approaches rely on calculating a response function (Kramers-Heisenberg formula) that is obtained from a time-dependent perturbative analysis of scattering processes.
+{\bf While new light sources allow for unprecedented resolution in experiments with X-rays, a theoretical understanding of the scattering cross-section is lacking.
+In the particular case of strongly correlated electron systems, numerical techniques are quite limited, since conventional approaches rely on calculating a response function (Kramers-Heisenberg formula) that is obtained from a perturbative analysis of scattering processes in the frequency domain.
 This requires a knowledge of a full set of eigenstates in order to account for all intermediate processes away from equilibrium, limiting the applicability to small tractable systems.
-In this work, we present an alternative paradigm allowing to explicitly solving the time-dependent Schr\"odinger equation without the limitations of perturbation theory, a faithful simulation of all scattering processes taking place in actual experiments.
-We introduce the formalism and an application to Mott insulating Hubbard chains using the time-dependent density matrix renormalization group method, which does not require a priory knowledge of the eigenstates and thus, can be applied to very large systems with dozens of orbitals.
-Away from the ultra short lifetime limit we find signatures of spectral weight at low energies that can be explained in terms of gapless multi-spinon excitations.
-Our approach can readily be applied to systems out of equilibrium without modification.
+In this work, we present an alternative paradigm, recasting the problem in the time domain and explicitly solving the time-dependent Schr\"odinger equation without the limitations of perturbation theory: a faithful simulation of the scattering processes taking place in actual experiments, including photons and core electrons.
+We show how this approach can yield the full time and momentum resolved Resonant Inelastic X-Ray Scattering (RIXS) spectrum of strongly interacting many-body systems.
+We demonstrate the formalism with an application to Mott insulating Hubbard chains using the time-dependent density matrix renormalization group method, which does not require a priory knowledge of the eigenstates and can solve very large systems with dozens of orbitals.
+This approach can readily be applied to systems out of equilibrium without modification and generalized to other spectroscopies. }